SciFracX/FractionalDiffEq.jl/docs/src/differences.md

 There are also some solvers can be used to solve Fractional Differences Equations in FractionalDiffEq.jl.

-Fractional Differences Equations has the form:
+Fractional Differences Equations with the form:

 ```math
 \Delta^{\alpha}x(t)=f(t+\alpha,\ x(t+\alpha))